-- 8. Despite its efforts, the Pre-Trial Chamber has not attained the required majority of four affirmative votes in order to reach a decision on the Appeal.
-Given that Internal Rule 77(14) provides that the Chamber's decision shall be reasoned, the opinions of its various members are attached to these Considerations. - 9.
+- 7. Despite its efforts, the Pre-Trial Chamber has not attained the required majority of four affirmatives votes in order to reach a decision on the issues raised in the Appeal or even on an approach to deal with the Appeal.
+Given that Internal Rule 77(14) provides that the Chamber's decision shall be reasoned, the opinions of its various members are attached to these Considerations. - 8.
 As the Pre-Trial Chamber has not reached a decision on the Appeal, Internal Rule 77(13) dictates that the Impugned Order shall stand.